meteorhacks/sikka/README.md

 Let's say, your app is under an attack.
 So, you can make your app to reject all DDP requests and ask for human verification by default.
 This is how you can configure it.

 To enable this mode.
-Just export following env. variable or Meteor settings key.
+Just export following environment variable or Meteor settings key.

-* Env.
-Variable: FIREWALL_ONLY_FOR_HUMANS
+* Environment Variable: `SIKKA_ONLY_FOR_HUMANS`
-* Meteor Settings key: firewall.onlyForHumans
+* Meteor Settings key: `sikka.onlyForHumans`

 ## Support Deployment Methods

-If your app behind a proxy or SSL terminator, it needs to add `x-forwarded-for` header with the actual IP address.
+If your app behind a proxy or a SSL terminator, it needs to add `x-forwarded-for` header with the actual IP address.

 ### Tested Proxies / SSL Terminators